ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/wednesday/variant_calling.md

 ---

+**2\.** In order to call variants effectively, we need to remove duplicate reads.
+We will use 'samtools' to do this:

+    module load samtools
+    samtools rmdup A8100.chr18.all.bam A8100.chr18.all.rmdup.bam

+You will probably get some warning messages... just ignore those.
+Run 'samtools rmdup' for all the rest of the samples as well.

+---

-**2\.** First we will use software called 'freebayes' to find SNPs and short indels.
+**3\.** Now we will use software called 'freebayes' to find SNPs and short indels.
 Load the module and take a look at the help text:

     module load freebayes
     freebayes -h